stoeps13/connections-doc/source/admin/troubleshoot/r_search_profiles.md

     Internally, database searches for names are performed against two tables: `GIVEN_NAME` and `SURNAME`.
 These tables hold names and their alias.
 The data in these tables is used for search purposes only; they are not exposed in the user interface.

+    !!! note
-    **Note:** Database searches do not find matches resident in the `EMPLOYEE` table.
+    Database searches do not find matches resident in the `EMPLOYEE` table.
 For example, the Display Name from the `EMPLOYEE` table is not searched during a database search, even though **Display Name** is what you see in the user interface.

     Data in these two name tables is expressed in lowercase.
 During data population by using TDI or Administration APIs, the values are converted to lowercase for these tables.
 It is not recommended to directly insert or update content in these tables.
 If you are using the tables for testing purposes, make sure that contents entered are in lowercase.
 User queries are converted to lowercase when matching up with the values in the names table.